To be able to use this website you will need to register a free account.

 - Internet Explorer 11

 Play a free game of Risk, Strategy and World Domination online.
 This is a turn based strategy game based on the classic board game.
 You can play multiple 24 hour turn games at a time and log in once a day to take your turns and you can also play free live, real-time games online with 5 minute turns.
-You must create an account to see and join games.
+You must create an account to play games.

-You can have fun playing your opponents on the classic World Map or explore our 40+ unique maps.
+You can have fun playing your opponents on the classic World Map or explore our 50+ unique maps.
 We have maps of the United States, Europe, Great Britain and Ireland, the Mediterranean, Africa, Eastern Asia, New York City, San Francisco, Tamriel, Westeros and many more.
 Maps are designed and critiqued by our community before being added to our map database.
 If you have a good idea or are creative with Photoshop please do drop into our Map Creation Forum and help us create a map.